ddnexus/pagy/docs/api/javascript.md

 ### In non-rails apps

-Ensure the `pagy/extras/javascripts/pagy.js` script gets served with the page.
+Ensure the `Pagy.root.join('javascripts', 'pagy.js')` script gets served with the page.

 Add an event listener like: